ALechenu12/terraform-beginner-bootcamp-2023/README.md

 - **Terraform apply** is used in Terraform to apply the changes defined in your Terraform configuration to your infrastructure.
 It is used to initialize, plan, review, confirm, execute and ouput infrastructure.
 An apply will promt a yes or no.

 - **Terraform apply -auto-approve** is used to automatically approve the execution plan without being prompted for confirmation.

+- **Terraform Destroy** is used in Terraform to destroy all the resources defined in your Terraform configuration.
+It effectively tears down your infrastructure to match the desired state defined in your configuration but in reverse.

 ### Terraform Lock Files
 `.terraform.lock.hcl` contains the locked versioning for the providers or modules thtat should be used with this project.